microsoft/pxt-adafruit/docs/lessons/speed-button/quiz-answers.md

 A variable that is available throughout your main function.

-## 2. If the rectangle below represents the BBC micro:bit, shade the area that shows the value of the variable count.
+## 2. If the rectangle below represents the @boardname@, shade the area that shows the value of the variable count.

 ```blocks
 let count = 0